rhymeswithvocal/digital-garden/_notes/secret-bucket-list.md

 (Ok, not much of a surprise since it's the title of the post.)

 The Secret Bucket List (SBL) is akin to the hidden objectives we talked about at the outset of our discussion.
-Your SBL is a secret **to you.** You don't know that a place, activity, or experience is out there waiting for you, but when you find it, you can recognize its significance.
+Your SBL is a secret **to you.** You don't know that a place, activity, or experience is out there waiting for you, but when you find it, you can recognize that it's significant.
 Much like the hidden objectives in a video game, it's not possible to know the items that are on your secret bucket list until after you have accomplished them.
+And just like items on a normal bucket list, Secret Bucket List items are things that make your life feel richer, more interesting, and more fully-lived.

+> ### Quick Anecdote:
+> My second year of undergrad, I was looking for a low-commitment class to round out my schedule.
+I landed on a rock-climbing class, because it met infrequently, was pass/fail, and I figured it's never a bad thing to get a little exercise.
+Less than a year later, I was climbing regularly twice a week, in the best shape I'd ever been, and having a blast.
+I didn't go looking for a new hobby/passion, I just needed a class for my semester schedule.
+But giving an "eh, why not" to something new and kind of intriguing ended up morphing into a major milestone.
+Such is the impact of the Secret Bucket List.

-So if all of this is true, how does one find an SBL experience?
+So if Secret Bucket Lists really are secret, how does one find experiences to add to them?
 While it's not possible to wake up in the morning and decide "I'll cross something off my Secret Bucket List today," there are certainly ways to ensure that you encounter opportunities more often than not.

 - Surround yourself with people doing interesting things (aka [[Know Cool People]])
 - See vacuums as an opportunity for exploration